-Term deposits are presented as cash equivalents if they have a maturity of three months or less and are readily convertible to known amount of cash and which are subject to insignificant changes in value.
+Cash and cash equivalents consist of bank balances that are readily convertible to known amount of cash which are subject to an insignificant risk of changes in value.

 3.14 Impairment of non-financial assets

 At each reporting date, the Branch reviews the carrying amounts of its non-financial assets (other than deferred tax assets) to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.